 has the potential to damage the entire arm or leg.
 Patients have been known to lose limbs from the use of tourniquets.

 Often, if a tourniquet doesn't cause a loss of function on the extremity which has it, then it probably wasn't applied correctly.
 Applying a tourniquet is a desperate move - only for the most dire emergencies where the choice between life and limb must be made.

 For a step-by-step guide, see How to Use a Tourniquet.

-Using a tourniquet requires wrapping a cravat (non stretchy material like terry cloth or linen) around an extremity and tightening it with the use of a windlass stuck through the bandage.
+requires wrapping a cravat (non stretchy material like terry cloth or linen) around an extremity and tightening it with the use of a windlass stuck through the bandage.